developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 The Analytics Client is turned on (enabled) by default on all Zebra Android devices:

--***Off***- the Analytics Client is turned off (disabled), and does not collect machine data during the operation of the device and does NOT deliver machine data regardless of whether connectivity is available.
+* ***Off***- the Analytics Client is turned off (disabled), and does not collect machine data during the operation of the device and does NOT deliver machine data regardless of whether connectivity is available.

--***On***- the Analytics Client is turned on (enabled), and automatically collects machine data during the operation of the device and delivers it when (connectivity is available) to the Zebra Analytics Cloud Server.
+* ***On***- the Analytics Client is turned on (enabled), and automatically collects machine data during the operation of the device and delivers it when (connectivity is available) to the Zebra Analytics Cloud Server.

 **Note**: The ability for an Administrator to use an EMM to turn off (disable) the Analytics Client is not supported on some devices.